isomerpages/gb-assist/pages/solutionrepo/solution1821.md

 ---
-title: COVID-19 Support VGC Laptop + Online Collaboration Tool-Microsoft 365 Business Premium + laptop
+title: The RED Cloud Version v1.0 - RED Success Essentials (5 users)
-permalink: /productivity-solutions-grant/solutionrepo/solution1473
+permalink: /productivity-solutions-grant/solutionrepo/solution1821
 ---

 #### Description

-VGC's package provides for business-grade laptops with collaborative tools and endpoint protection for SME to work remotely and securely.
+The RED Cloud, a product of Real Estate Doc, is a smart cloud-based document management platform.

+Fully automate your sales process and close deals faster with a complete digital workflow.
+Manage your documents and inventory flexibly.
+And get real-time data insights on the performance of your business.

+Increase your business flow by up to 43% through digital automation and experience a business turnaround time reduction by up to 80%!

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_VGC_Technologies-Bundle_B_(Software_Laptop)_Annex_3_CR_wef_22_Oct_20_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Vue_Tech_20200763_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria